We all need support. And we’re not talking about those lycra sports leggings – we’re talking about real, human support.

 Our support team is dedicated to helping you succeed, in person, online or over the phone.
 We’re available seven days a week, and it’s free.
 We’ll help you when it suits, including in the evenings and on the weekends.

 Study Link is perfect if you’re preparing to start uni, but you’re a little rusty.
 Our Study Link program can help you brush up on your skills or fill in any knowledge gaps in a particular area.
-You can start these short, self-paced subjects anytime, and if you’re a Commonwealth-supported student enrolled in a CSU course, they’re free.
+You can start these short, self-paced subjects anytime, and if you’re a Commonwealth-supported student enrolled in a Charles Sturt course, they’re free.

 Our learning advisers are available seven days a week, in person on campus, by phone, email, Skype or online chat.
-CSU learning advisers have academic and teaching backgrounds, and specialise in subject areas as well as in literacy, numeracy and the English language.
+Charles Sturt learning advisers have academic and teaching backgrounds, and specialise in subject areas as well as in literacy, numeracy and the English language.
 You can ask specific questions about your course or more general questions about how to get the most out of your CSU experience.

-CSU’s learning advisors offer:
+Charles Sturt’s learning advisors offer:

 - online workshops